alitoyserkani/Versa3D/README.md

 This application is still under development by Ali Toyserkani.
 Executable versions for macOS, Windows 7+, and Linux distros (Ubuntu & Debian) will be available in mid-late September for free usage.

-Thank you to Matt Keeter (mkeeter) for providing an excellent starting codebase (https://github.com/mkeeter/fstl) to allow me to easily begin on this application.
+Thank you to Matt Keeter (mkeeter) for providing an excellent starting codebase (https://github.com/mkeeter/fstl) to allow me to easily begin on this application, without having to re-implement STL data loading.

 ### Current UI